miller-js/Panoptic/README.md

 # Panoptic (AI-Powered SIEM Platform) | Coming Soon
-This project is for developing my security-focused software engineering skills, and to learn key concepts in the industry.
+This project is for developing my security-focused software engineering skills and learning key concepts in the security industry.

 The vision:
 ```